Bruce Kennedy (television producer): Later career

 Kennedy was the supervising producer of the theatrically released film 7 Days in September (winner of CINE Golden Eagle and Telly Award) and worked with director Peter Gilbert on the civil rights film With All Deliberate Speed, which débuted at the Tribeca Film Festival.
 His documentary for Sundance Channel, Dust to Dust: the Health Effects of 9/11 - narrated by Steve Buscemi - traces the deteriorating medical conditions of the first responders to the September 11 attacks.
 As the supervising producer and writer of Discovery's Decisions That Shook the World - narrated by Morgan Freeman - he earned a national Emmy Award in 2004.

 In 2001, he helped found and executive produce the RIPfest collaborative film project, a short film-making event where teams of TV/commercial professionals and artists are given 16 days to create high-quality short films from scratch based on the cast and locations assigned to them.
 With RIPfest, he has executive produced nearly 90 short films.

 Kennedy went on to produce live television events as well, starting with the finales of The Apprentice (U.S. TV series), The Celebrity Apprentice and The Contender (TV series) and eventually running a seven-hour live broadcast of the paranormal series Ghost Adventures for Travel Channel.
 He went on to write and produce two seasons of "Yellowstone Live" on the National Geographic Channel as well as "American Spring Live" for PBS Nature (TV program).

+His most recent series, Ancient Apocalypse - about a controversial theory of a lost civilization espoused by best-selling author Graham Hancock, was called "the most dangerous show on Netflix" by The Guardian.

 His full production credits can be found on imdb.com.